 HKCA Po Leung Kuk School, opened in August 2017 - the first international curriculum school to be operated by the PLK charitable group.
 The school aims to provide a high quality education to children aged 6-11 years.
 Fees are designed to be affordable.

-Po Leung Kuk, a long established charitable body in Hong Kong, operates over 120 schools and educational institutions, and about 180 service units in the areas of culture, recreation, health and welfare across Hong Kong.
-With its experience of establishing and operating private independent and direct subsidy schools, Po Leung Kuk’s commitment to establishing a not-for-profit international school offering a high quality non-local curriculum, marks a new development in the Kuk’s education services.
+Po Leung Kuk, a long established charitable body in Hong Kong, operates over 120 schools and educational institutions, and about 180 service units in the areas of culture, recreation, health, and welfare across Hong Kong.
+With its experience of establishing and operating private independent and direct subsidy schools, Po Leung Kuk’s commitment to establishing a not-for-profit international school offering a high quality non-local curriculum marks a new development in the Kuk’s education services.

 A staff:student ratio of 1:10, including specialist teachers, means that the slightly above average class size of 30 seems more manageable.
-Teachers are being recruited locally as well as internationally, with a focus on experienced PYP practitioners.
-They will come from a range of nations to ensure a balanced, diverse school community.
+Teachers are recruited locally as well as internationally, with a focus on experienced PYP practitioners.
+They come from a range of nations to ensure a balanced, diverse school community.

-The new school will be based at 62 Tin Hau Temple Road, a small campus surrounded by trees and conveniently located on Hong Kong Island.
+The school is based at 62 Tin Hau Temple Road, a small campus surrounded by trees and conveniently located on Hong Kong Island.
 The site was built by the Hong Kong Construction Association (HKCA) to house the “Building Contractors’ Association School” and “Building Contractors’ Association Kindergarten”.
 From 2007 to 2016, the premises were temporarily used by a number of institutions, including Po Leung Kuk Choi Kai Yau School.

 Founding Principal, David Priest, originally from Yorkshire, England, has been an international educator for over 35 years.
-He started his teaching career in 1980 after graduating from the University of London with an honours degree in Education, and has more recently been an administrator at international schools in Japan, Kenya, India and Mainland China.
+He started his teaching career in 1980 after graduating from the University of London with an honours degree in Education, and has more recently been an administrator at international schools in Japan, Kenya, India, and Mainland China.

-A trained accreditor for the Council of International Schools (CIS), the Western Association of Schools and Colleges (WASC) and the New England Association of Schools and Colleges (NEASC), David has been a member of a number of visiting teams, assessing and evaluating schools as part of their accreditation process.
+A trained accreditor for the Council of International Schools (CIS), the Western Association of Schools and Colleges (WASC), and the New England Association of Schools and Colleges (NEASC), David has been a member of a number of visiting teams, assessing and evaluating schools as part of their accreditation process.
 He has a certificate in International School Leadership from the Principals’ Training Centre in London and also a certificate in Pedagogical Leadership from the International Baccalaureate (IB).